 Another alternative is to patch or remove the kauth listener with a kernel debugger or with another kernel extension.

 I didn’t fully reverse the cookies’ structure but it is definitely interesting future work to understand what kind of data Little Snitch uses internally in filter decisions.
 The cookie size in version 3.6.3 is 128 bytes (slightly different in older versions).
 I came up with the following crude structure description:

 We can observe the cookie lifecycle by opening a connection with telnet and two breakpoints, one in the attach callback and another in the connect_out callback.
 The cookie will be created at the attach callback and we should be able to see the same cookie at connect_out callback when telnet tries to establish the connection.
 The function that allocates a new cookie is at address 0x10FF0 and is used only from the attach callback.

 The next screenshot is from a kernel debugger session with a breakpoint set in the return address of the allocate_new_cookie() function call.
 Telnet’s process PID is extracted from the cookie structure.

 And as soon as telnet tries to establish the connection we hit the breakpoint on the connect_out callback.
 The cookie in the first argument should be the same and we can verify it is the same telnet process PID.

-If we set a breakpoint in connect_out out we can use the following script with: “showsockaddr_in $rdx” to display the target network address.
+If we set a breakpoint in connect_out out we can use above’s GDB script showsockaddr_in $rdx to display the target network address.
 This can be useful to distinguish connections if you’re debugging a specific binary and connection.

 I/O Kit and Little Snitch